VII. Informed Consent

 Who must submit a proposal for review: The IRB reviews research proposals sponsored by members of the faculty, staff, or administration of Stonehill College.
 When individuals from an institution other than Stonehill College wish to conduct research on its campus, a faculty member of the College must sponsor the application to the IRB.

 Student research: Stonehill College students are bound by the same IRB policies and procedures as the faculty and staff.
 The IRB will not review any student-submitted application unless the application is sponsored by a faculty or staff member familiar with the student and the proposed research.
 Policies included later in this document specify which student research is exempt from IRB review.

-Deadline for submission of applications: Applications must be submitted at least 10 calendar days before an IRB meeting.
+Deadline for submission of applications: Applications must be submitted by the deadline indicated on the IRB calendar.
 Late applications will be deferred until the next meeting.
 Individuals who in some cases cannot meet this deadline should contact the chairperson of the IRB.

 Activities within the scope of the IRB's responsibilities include research, development, and related activities, which would normally be construed as biomedical or behavioral investigations involving human participants.
 Included are studies involving not only adults and children, but also investigations of prenatal life and the deceased.
 Studies or procedures utilizing organs, tissues, or bodily fluids of a human being are also included, as are the use of graphic, written, or recorded information about individuals even when other institutions or investigators have collected this information.

 For the purposes of IRB review, Stonehill College stipulates the following definitions:

 Research: Any systematic investigation, including research, development, testing and evaluation, designed to develop or contribute to the well-being of participants and to general knowledge.
 Activities that meet this definition constitute "research" for the IRB, whether or not they are considered research in other contexts.